-It’s been widely reported and discussed on various roofing forums that roof shingles manufacturers are drastically raising the prices of their roofing shingles and accessories that go along.
-Some roofers report getting letters from their roofing suppliers that shingles prices are going up as much as 30%.
-Keep in mind that in the spring of every year, most roofing manufacturers raise their prices by 3-8% on average, so this new increase in the cost of roofing materials is something out of the ordinary.
+It’s been widely reported and discussed on various roofing forums that manufacturers are drastically raising the prices of their roofing shingles and accessories that go along.
+Some roofers report getting letters from their suppliers that shingles prices are going up as much as 30%.
+Keep in mind that in the spring of every year, mos manufacturers raise their prices by 3-8% on average, so this new increase in the cost of roofing materials is something out of the ordinary.

 Current roofing materials’ prices (as of June 6, 2011)

-Home Depot has pulled ALL roofing materials (excluding flashing, underlayment, and other random roof-related products) off their website – I feel a new updated pricing is coming up soon.
+Home Depot has pulled ALL roofing materials (excluding flashing, underlayment, and other random roof-related products) off their website – I feel this means that new updated pricing is coming soon.
 We will check back with Home Depot in a couple of days to give you exact information.

 Lowe’s website does have roofing prices up online, and here is what they have: